rstudio/reticulate/README.md

     install_github("rstudio/tensorflow", auth_token = "b3ed53b2a3f239d1a994ee7193139b4a79daaf8c")
     ```

-You can verify that your installation is working correctly by running this simple script:
+You can verify that your installation is working correctly by running this script:

 ```r
 library(tensorflow)